hardikmodi58677/image-bg-fg_removal_demo/readme.md

 Contributions are welcome.
 Please open up an issue or create PR if you would like to help out.

 ## Note
-This project is still in development.
+- This project is still in development.
 Use it at your own risk.

 ## License
-License
 MIT